COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Discussion

-In our experiments, we evaluate Vanilla ViT, Grid ViT, and LLaDA across the \generatorName\ tasks.
+In our benchmark experiments, we evaluate Vanilla TF, Grid TF, Pondering Looped TF, and LLaDA across the \generatorName\ tasks.
 These models were chosen to represent the state-of-the-art in vision and sequence modeling, including both general-purpose and grid-specialized architectures.
-While they provide a diverse and strong baseline, future work could explore additional architectures.
-The experiments reveal a consistent trend: while these models excel on in-domain tasks, they fail dramatically in out-of-distribution scenarios requiring compositional understanding.
-For instance, in our compositionality study, accuracies plummeted to as low as 5.1\% (Grid ViT) and 6.4\% (LLaDA) when faced with unseen transformation sequences.
-Similarly, generalization performance degrades significantly with increased task complexity.
-These results support growing evidence that current vision models rely heavily on pattern recognition rather than systematic compositional reasoning \cite{geirhos2020shortcut}. \generatorName\ provides a controlled environment to diagnose these fundamental limitations and guide the development of more robust, generalizable architectures.
+While they provide a diverse and strong baseline, future work should explore additional architectures.
+The experiments reveal a consistent trend: while these models perform well on in-domain tasks, they fail dramatically in out-of-distribution scenarios requiring compositional understanding.
+In our \textit{CompGen} study, while models "learned to learn" ID transformations sequences, they all failed when faced with unseen OOD transformation sequences.
+Similarly, \textit{EnvGen} performance degrades significantly with increased task complexity.
+These results support growing evidence that current state-of-the-art sequence and vision models rely heavily on pattern recognition rather than systematic compositional reasoning \cite{geirhos2020shortcut}. \generatorName\ provides a controlled environment to diagnose these fundamental limitations and guide the development of more robust, generalizable architectures and inductive biases.

-Achieving strong performance on the most challenging \generatorName\ tasks would mark a substantial leap forward in AI research.
-Solving it using only generator-produced training data would demonstrate that a model can isolate individual operations, apply them iteratively, and recombine them in novel contexts; abilities that are central to human intelligence \cite{SCAN_lake_baroni}.

-We acknowledge, however, that \generatorName\ is abstract and synthetic, and lacks grounding in real-world visual data.
-While many tasks are conceptually straightforward for humans, transformation sequences with large depth can be cognitively demanding.
-Moreover, although the task space is large, some transformations do not differ drastically in structure or complexity.
-Nevertheless, we believe that mastering such structured, synthetic benchmarks is a necessary next step for progress in visual reasoning.